AliceNovel/Alice-Soar/README.md

-# Plugin.Maui.Feature Template
+# Alice Soar

-The `Plugin.Maui.Feature` repository is a template repository that can be used to bootstrap your own .NET MAUI plugin project.
+The `Alice Soar` repository is a template repository that can be used to bootstrap your own Alice Novel plugin project.
 You can use this project structure as a blueprint for your own work.

+---
 Learn how to get started with your plugin in this [YouTube video](https://www.youtube.com/watch?v=ZCQrlGT7MhI&list=PLfbOp004UaYVgzmTBNVI0ql2qF0LhSEU1&index=27).

 This template contains: